Unsupervised Anomaly Detection in Medical Images Using Masked Diffusion Model: Conclusion

 \section{Conclusion}

-This study introduces an approach for reconstructing healthy brain anatomy using augmentation-based denoising, which incorporates image-mask and frequency-mask regularization.
-Our method, known as mDDPMs, surpasses established baselines, even with unsupervised training.
+This study introduces an approach for reconstructing the healthy brain anatomy using masked DDPM, which incorporates image-mask and frequency-mask regularization.
+Our method, known as mDDPM, surpasses established baselines, even with unsupervised training.
 However, a limitation of the proposed approach is the increased inference time associated with the diffusion architecture.
 To address this, future research could concentrate on enhancing the efficiency of the diffusion denoising process by leveraging spatial context more effectively.
-Further, we intend to explore the Masked Diffusion Transformer architecture in our future studies where we can incorporate a latent modeling scheme using masks to specifically improve the contextual relationship learning capabilities of DPPMs for object semantic parts within an image.
+Further, we intend to explore the Masked Diffusion Transformer architecture in our future studies where we can incorporate a latent modeling scheme using masks to specifically improve the contextual relationship learning capabilities of DDPMs for object semantic parts within an image.